cemalec/Data-Science-Porfolio/README.md

 - MiniProjects: A number of notebooks dedicated to various projects such as cluster analysis, API calls, Naive Bayes, etc

--PBC Analysis: Exploratory analysis and predictive model for a public medical data set.
+- PBC Analysis: Exploratory analysis and predictive model for a public clinical trial data set.